Making a choice between an Associate degree and Bachelor's degree can be tough.

-Key differences between Associate and Bachelor degree
+Key differences between Associate and Bachelor's degree

 These differences can help you make the right decision about post-secondary education.

-#2 Level of Study
+2. Level of Study

-One is to prepare for a career in a specific stream by enrolling in a highly-skilled vocational or technical program, like Biology, Nursing or Arts.
+One is to prepare for a career in a specific major by enrolling in a highly-skilled vocational or technical program, like Biology, Nursing or Arts.
 The other approach is to go for general studies which allows you to earn transfer credits and an Associate’s degree simultaneously.
 This type doesn’t require a specific major.

 Bachelor’s programs also provide options to explore elective studies, which can be formed into a minor that complements your major.